 Well, probably like most people, I don’t really like thinking about or reading about money because it usually feels stressful, or boring, or abstract.
 But I figured it’s important, and this was a very useful and read-able book which I’m glad to have read.
 Chapters included insurance, renting/buying a home, retirement, banking, taxes, etc. I got a better understanding of how some things work, and useful tips on things like avoiding credit fraud and saving for retirement.
 It’s a useful format with...more

 In general had some very good advice.
 I'm fortunate enough that my parents taught me most of it before reading the book!
+But I did really enjoy the sections on investing, home buying, and on taxes.
+Those were the most useful to me.

 Dec 30, 2018Tanner Curtis rated it really liked it